 TGba Editor: Change the paragraph below of this subclause as follows (#CID 3012):WUR AP indicates the start time of one WUR duty cycle schedule in the Starting time of the WUR duty cycle subfield of the WUR Parameters field in WUR Mode element.

-A WUR non-AP STA that is in WUR mode expects to receive WUR Beacon frames every dot11WURBeaconPeriod.
+A WUR non-AP STA that is in WUR mode expects to receive WUR Beacon frames every dot11WURBeaconPeriod and expects to receive WUR Beacon frames within on durations negotiated with the WUR AP if the WUR STA has requested the AP to transmit keep-alive WUR frames (see 29.8.2 (WUR mode setup).(#3102)

 NOTE—A WUR STA’s TSF timer has the same TSF timer accuracy requirement, which is accurate to within ±100 ppm, defined in 11.1.3.9 (TSF timer accuracy) for a non-DMG STA.